 So, the next time you're looking for something to do in the afternoon, find a place near you and go for high tea, will you?
 I'm sure you'll thank me because it is quite a relaxing experience and helps you unwind.
 Are you saying that I am going all high end like the Queen?
 LOL!
 Well, I'd say come up with your own finger sandwiches and scones and it may turn out to be quite frugal but relaxing enough.

 Either way, the sandwich I am introducing today is one that I learned to make from by my maternal Aunt 'S' many many years ago.
 She returned from Tanzania in the early years of my school days and being a wonderful cook herself re-created many recipes of English origin for us cousins.
-Along with many more of her recipes this one became a favorite for my children too since I turned them into 'finger sandwiches' for high-tea.
+Along with many more of her recipes this one became a favorite for my children too since I turned them into 'finger sandwiches' for high-tea.4 large eggs

 6 tablespoons unsalted butter, softened